Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

+In \re{the Communication-Level study ($CS_{CL}$), when private chat was disabled (experimental group), human participants earned higher final wealth than when chat was enabled ($ M_{control}=\$365.8, \allowbreak SD=92.9; M_{experiment}=\$406.4, SD=66.7$), with a mean difference of $40.6$.} \re{The comparison is shown in the first chart in Figure~\ref{fig:wealth_charts_cl}.} Behavioral logs show a higher count of successful trades in the experimental group, suggesting that \re{the platform effectively constrained the socio-emotional exchange through the communication channel and shifted participants' behaviors from protracted negotiation to rapid, market-based signaling.} \re{The demonstrated trade-off between communication overhead and task focus opens up opportunities for researchers to analyze communication channel capacities in human-agent collaboration with our platform.}

+In contrast, \re{the Awareness Level study ($CS_{AL}$) demonstrated the platform's ability to reveal asymmetries between human and agent adaptability.} \re{The manipulation workspace awareness support through \textit{Information Dashboard} produced very similar human outcomes across conditions ($M_{control}=\$375.1, SD=118.3; \allowbreak M_{experimental}=\$376.6, SD=123.0$).} Agent outcomes, by contrast, received a considerable negative impact in the Experimental group, with average agent wealth decreasing from \$254.0 (SD=39.27) to \$218.1 (SD=38.80). \re{This result critically demonstrated that the platform can identify differences between humans and agents about collaborative effectiveness.
+Specifically, reduced workspace awareness shared among collaborators hinders agent collaboration more than human collaboration, which motivates future research to conduct comparative evaluations of alternative agent architectures.}

-Beyond these case-specific effects, we observed consistent behavioral patterns across both studies.
-First, as shown in the fourth charts in Figure \ref{fig:wealth_charts_cl} and \ref{fig:wealth_charts_al}, human participants' final wealth steadily increased from the first to the fourth session, with a regression model confirming session order as a significant predictor (coef=+26.11, p=0.015).
-Second, correlation analysis revealed a positive link between final wealth and both the number of successful trades and trade efficiency ($r \approx 0.53$), and a weaker correlation with average trade price ($r \approx 0.33$).
-Participants' communication behaviors showed mixed effects: while shorter response latencies and longer messages correlated with more successful trades, overall message volume negatively correlated with wealth.
-These findings demonstrate that our platform effectively supports longitudinal study designs and can capture the evolution of participant strategies and broader behavioral trends as they adapt to human-LLM-agent collaboration dynamics.
+\re{Furthermore, our platform demonstrated robustness for longitudinal analysis as} we observed consistent outcome improvement over time across both studies.
+As shown in the fourth charts in Figure \ref{fig:wealth_charts_cl} and \ref{fig:wealth_charts_al}, human participants' final wealth steadily increased from the first to the fourth session, with a regression model confirming session order as a significant predictor (coef=+26.11, p=0.015).
+Correlation analysis \re{further} revealed a positive link between final wealth and both the number of successful trades and trade efficiency ($r \approx 0.53$), and a weaker correlation with average trade price ($r \approx 0.33$). \re{Together, these patterns indicate that the platform captures learning effects and strategic changes over time, which is essential for analyzing how humans adapt their strategies and alter their behavioral trends as they become more familiar and engaged in the human-agent collaboration dynamic.}